Tet 2026: Vietnamese Lunar New Year

 Tet Nguyen Tieu or Ram Thang Gieng is the very first full moon in the year.
 It is believed that going to the pagoda, sending offerings, and praying at this time are more important than any others.
 Therefore, whether they are Buddhist or not, many families will pay a visit to some local pagodas or temples to pray for good health, luck, and success.

 Due to cultural interference, Vietnam and some Asian countries usually have a representative animal for each lunar year, also known as the zodiac animal.
 In Vietnam, there are 12 zodiac animals in order: rat, ox, tiger, cat, dragon, snake, horse, goat, monkey, rooster, dog, pig.
 Each person is also attached to a zodiac animal corresponding to that year.
-Therefore, those who will be born in 2025 and were born in 2013, 2001, 1989, 1977, 1965,... will be a snake.
+Therefore, those who will be born in 2026 and were born in 2014, 2002, 1990, 1978, 1966,... will be a horse.
 Vietnamese believe that if the lunar year coincides with a person's zodiac animal, that year may bring some bad luck and is not favorable for crucial plans like getting married, buying a house, starting a business, etc. Therefore, those in their zodiac year will do some religious actions to limit the bad things that may come.

 Things to do for good luck in Lunar New Year